MrSpidercat/loyal-mc-site/docs/shop/vip.md

 # Tier 1 (PREVIOUSLY VIP)
 ## Benefits
 - Support the server
-- Use text color in item renaming
+- Use color codes in anvils

 ## How To Purchase
 Purchasing a Rank On Loyal MC is very simple!